Centennial Will and Trust Contest Attorney

 Disputes over trusts can arise when beneficiaries question the validity of a trust, how that trust is being managed and whether or not the appointed trustee is living up to his duties and obligations of overseeing the trust.
 When trust disputes arise, resolving the issues that are the heart of the dispute will be critical to preserving the assets of the trusts and to prevent irrevocable damage to family and professional relationships.

-At J R Phillips & Associates, PC our trust disputes lawyers are skilled at successfully resolving various types of trust disputes on behalf of beneficiaries and fiduciaries alike.
+At J R Phillips & Associates, PC our trust dispute lawyers are skilled at successfully resolving various types of trust disputes on behalf of beneficiaries and fiduciaries alike.
 While our goal is always to advance our clients’ interests and help them resolve the disputes outside of court, we are always ready to stand up for our clients in court when this is necessary to resolve a trust dispute and obtain justice for our clients.

 What Is Involved In Contesting a Will in Colorado?